ISA-tools/isa-specs/source/isamodel.rst

 Study
 -----
-A ``Study`` is a central concept containing information on the subject under study, it's characteristics and any treatments applied.
+A ``Study`` is a central concept containing information on the subject under study, its characteristics and any treatments applied.

-A ``Study`` contains contextualizing information for one or more ``Assay``.
+A ``Study`` contains contextualising information for one or more ``Assay``s.
 Metadata about the study design, study factors used, and study protocols are recorded in ``Study`` objects, as well as information similarly to the ``Investigation`` including title and description of the study, and related people and scholarly publications.